Frequently

 Read more in our guideThe digital nomad visa is a special visa that allows remote workers to live and work in Portugal for up to one year.
 Eligible applicants must prove they can work remotely, have sufficient financial means to support themselves, and have valid health insurance coverage.
 Applicants must also have a clean criminal record and no outstanding debt or tax obligations in Portugal.

 Read more in our guideYes, you can if you are not a tax resident in Portugal.
-The programme is only open to individuals who have not been tax residents in Portugal for the past five years.
+The tax regime is only open to individuals who have not been tax residents in Portugal for the past five years.
+The NHR tax regime however, will end to new entrants on the 31st of December.
+The Portuguese government announced in their state budget for 2024, that anyone who has applied to secure NHR tax status in Portugal by December 31st, 2023, must be able to prove they have taken serious steps to prove intent to reside and pay tax in Portugal under NHR tax regime.

-Read more in our guideIf someone is already on the Portugal Non-Habitual Residency (NHR) tax system, it is advisable to start tax planning at least 5-6 years before the 10-year exemption period finishes.
-This is because the end of the exemption period will significantly change the individual's tax status, and proper pre-planning is essential to avoid any unexpected tax liabilities.
+Read more in our guideIf someone is already on the Portugal Non-Habitual Residency (NHR) tax regime, it is advisable to start tax planning at least 5-6 years before the 10-year exemption period finishes.
+This is because the end of the exemption period you will be subject to progressive tax rates of up to 48%.
 It's important to consult with our experts early to avoid serious tax consequences.

-Read more in our guideAfter the ten-year period of the NHR tax programme ends, you will be subject to the regular Portuguese tax regime.
-It is important to discuss with one our expert financial advisors regarding the implications of this, and how you can manage these changes.
+Read more in our guideAfter the ten-year period of the NHR tax tax regime ends, you will be subject to Portuguese progressive tax rates of between 28% and 48%.
+It is important to discuss with one our expert financial advisors regarding the implications of this, and how you can mitigate future tax burdens.

 Read more in our guideThe main motivating factors always considered are lifestyle, understanding what it's like to live and stay there, including culture, heritage, family and friends, and healthcare.
 Another major benefit is the low tax rate exemptions via the Non-Habitual Residency (NHR) programme.

-Read more in our guideYes, you can work in Portugal while on the NHR programme.
+Read more in our guideYes, you can work in Portugal while on the NHR tax regime.
 However, the main tax benefits apply to passive income and pensions generated outside of Portugal.

-Read more in our guideThe NHR tax programme lasts for 10 years.
-During this period, qualified individuals who meet the programme's criteria can take advantage of favourable tax conditions in the double taxation agreement host country.
-After the 10-year period of the NHR tax programme ends, you will be subject to the regular Portuguese tax regime.
-It is important to discuss with a financial advisor the implications of this, and how you can manage these changes.
+Read more in our guideThe NHR tax regime lasts for 10 years.
+During this period, current NHR tax holders can take advantage of favourable tax conditions in the double taxation agreement host country.
+After the 10-year period of the NHR tax regime ends, you will be subject to the regular Portuguese progressive tax rates.
+It is important to discuss with one of our financial advisors on the implications of this, and how you can mitigate future tax burdens

 Read more in our guideThe benefits of a digital nomad visa include the ability to live and work in Portugal for up to one year.
 This is suitable for nomad freelancers as it comes with the possibility of renewing the visa for an additional year.
 This visa offers access to Portugal's healthcare system and service providers and the chance to experience Portugal's culture, food, and lifestyle while working remotely.